zerob4wl/sample-react-redux-typescript/README.md

-# Sample Project Based on React, Redux, React-router and Typescript
+# Sample Project Based on React, Redux and Typescript
 [![Build Status](https://travis-ci.org/zerob4wl/sample-react-redux-typescript.svg?branch=master)](https://travis-ci.org/zerob4wl/sample-react-redux-typescript)

-This is a sample project and starter based on reactJs, Redux, React-router (v4) and Typescript.
+This is a sample project and starter based on reactJs, Redux, React-router (v5) and Typescript.

 see the [Demo](https://zerob4wl.github.io/sample-react-redux-typescript).